The lovely Ashy-headed Goose is resident in southern Chile. Photo: Steve Howell

 Day 15: Today will arguably be the highlight of the tour.
 We’ll spend most of the day visiting Lauca, often acknowledged as the most impressive national park in the Americas.
 There are no adequate descriptions for the breathtaking (literally!) scenery of the puna plains and bogs below snow-capped volcanoes.
 The park includes Lake Chungara, at 15,000 feet the highest lake in the world and covered with thousands of birds, among them Silvery Grebe, Puna Teal and Giant Coot.
 Other birds here include Andean and Puna Flamingos, Puna Plover, Andean Flicker, White-winged Cinclodes, White-winged Diuca-Finch, Black Siskin, and White-throated Sierra-Finch.
 Common mammals in the park include the elegant Vicuña and the sleepy Vizcacha, which looks like a cross between a hare, a squirrel, and a kangaroo!
 After lunch we’ll leave the rarified air of the park and head back down to the oxygen-rich lowlands of Arica.
 Night in Arica.

-Day 17: We’ll spend the last morning around Arica looking for anything we may have missed before our flight back south to Santiago, where the tour concludes in time to connect with international flights home.
+Day 17: Depending on flight times, we may spend the last morning around Arica looking for anything we may have missed before our flight back south to Santiago, where the tour concludes in time to connect with international flights home.